GPII/common-terms-registry/express/docs/intro.md

 ## The "suggested interface Label" (or "term label") field

 The "UID" field can be thought of as the way in which an application describes a setting when storing the value.
 The "suggested interface label" is a human-readable version of this that is more appropriate to display on screen.

-## The "value space" field

-The "value space" field describes (in free text) how the settings for a "term" or "alias" are represented.

-Eventually, we will need to represent one or more paths for moving between value spaces, which will require storing some kind of structured representation as well.

-For now, focus on the text description, which we lack for many records.

-## The "suggested default" field

-Although we don't imply that any setting is better or worse than another, we may optionally wish to indicate what most applications use by default.
-The "suggested default" field records this, but for informational purposes only.
-In other words, this information may be useful to editors and implementers, but should never be used to change someone's settings.

 ## The "status" field